-The Transcript Review and Course Evaluation (TRACE) System is a method in the Integrated Student Information System (ISIS) to record courses for graduation credit taken outside of the Miami-Dade County Public Schools (MDCPS) K-12 regular school day.
-This system is used to record secondary courses that have been earned at schools outside of MDCPS.
+The Transcript Review and Course Evaluation (TRACE) System is a method in the Integrated Student Information System (ISIS) to record secondary courses for graduation credit taken outside of the Miami-Dade County Public Schools (MDCPS) PK-12 regular school day and to record credit for passed EOC assessment for acceleration.

-All courses taken in the regular K-12 program must appear on the student schedule in ISIS (PF1).
+All courses taken in the regular PK-12 program must appear on the student schedule in ISIS (PF1).
 This is required by the Florida Department of Education, FTE General Instructions; "A separate Student Course Schedule format must be reported for each class in which a PK-12 student is in membership during each of the Survey Periods, regardless of the funding eligibility of that student, to participate in the Florida Education Finance Program."